ark-lang/ark/docs/REFERENCE.md

 * 30 years old
 * inconsistencies, especially in error handling

-Our goal is to fix the aforementioned errors, and add a hint of modern.
+Our goal with Alloy is to fix these errors, yet maintaining a cleaner, simpler syntax.

+## Syntax
+A lot of the syntax for Alloy is inspired by existing languages, such as Rust, Go, and Java.